tanyipeng834/FreshGO/README.md

 </div>

 ### Additional Points
-1. Used multiple regression model for Machine Learning
+1. Used Multivariate Regression Machine Learning Model to recommned the optimal amount of fertilizer and water to use to achieve optimal Crop Growth.

 <p align="right">(<a href="#top">back to top</a>)</p>